burggraf/openai-supabase-edge-functions/README.md

 #### Deploy the `recommendations` Function

-We should now be able to deploy our `recommenations` function and start calling it.
+We should now be able to deploy our `recommendations` function and start calling it.
 Using the `supabase cli` we just call:
 `supabase functions deploy recommendations`

 If we don't get any errors back, our function should be ready to use.
 When we make changes to our function later, we'll need to call `supabase functions deploy recommendations` to deploy the new version each time.